enonic/lib-explorer/README.md

 * TODO: Field type should no longer be a system field
 * TODO: Remove EVENT_COLLECTOR_UNREGISTER from constants

+* Remove filters, query, resultMappings and type from interface
 * Moved from constants to @enonic/js-utils
   * COLON_SIGN
   * DOT_SIGN